bitcoinorghk/bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 While not carrying legal status, the Joint Financial Intelligence Unit (JFIU) [references a 2014 report by the Paris-based Financial Action Task Force (FATF) on cryptocurrencies](http://www.jfiu.gov.hk/info/doc/Virtual-currency-key-definitions-and-potential-aml-cft-risks.pdf).
 The document may be interesting as a reference point.

 In March 2015 the Secretary for Financial Services & the Treasury, Prof KC Chan 陳家強 [reiterated the government's stance](https://www.news.gov.hk/en/categories/finance/html/2015/03/20150325_150920.shtml) that Bitcoin regulation is "not needed".

+### Bitcoin as a Virtual Currency

+Recently, various Hong Kong institutions departments have become less consistent in refering to Bitcoin as a virtual commodity, and instead mention the term 'virtual currency' more frequently.

+Most notably, [the Legislative Council](https://www.legco.gov.hk/research-publications/english/essentials-1516ise15-blockchain-technology.htm) refers to Bitcoin as a virtual currency in their research publication.
+Councillors requently (e.g. [June 2017](https://www.info.gov.hk/gia/general/201706/21/P2017062100532.htm) & [November 2017](https://www.info.gov.hk/gia/general/201711/08/P2017110800405.htm)).
+In its "Money Laundering and Terrorist Financing Risk Assessment Report" the Financial Services and Treasury Bureay writes ["Virtual currencies (“VCs”) are virtual commodities"](https://www.fstb.gov.hk/fsb/aml/en/doc/hk-risk-assessment-report_e.pdf) and refers to Bitcoin primarily as a virtual currency.
+The HKMA refers to Bitcoin mainly as a "cryptocurrency" in their November 2016 ["Whitepaper on Distributed Ledger Technology."](https://www.hkma.gov.hk/media/eng/doc/key-functions/finanical-infrastructure/Whitepaper_On_Distributed_Ledger_Technology.pdf) The same goes for the ["Whitepaper 2.0"](https://www.hkma.gov.hk/media/eng/doc/key-functions/finanical-infrastructure/infrastructure/20171025e1a1.pdf) published October 2017.

+This terminology puts it more in line with international organizations and in our opinion does not represent a policy shift.

 ### Taxation